SuperEric1/retrospecter-p2-vslice-port/README.md

 ## Download

-Download it through the alternate file sources on the port's GameBanana page: https://gamebanana.com/mods/653579
+Download it through the port's GameBanana page: https://gamebanana.com/mods/653579

 ## What this port HAS from the original